FREE NZ DELIVERY ON ORDERS OVER $70

 • Medical Conditions: Disorders affecting the digestive system, such as Crohn's disease, celiac disease, and cystic fibrosis, as well as surgical procedures like gastric bypass surgery or surgeries that remove parts of the stomach or intestines, can limit the body's ability to absorb vitamin D effectively.
 Conditions like liver or kidney disease can also disrupt the conversion of vitamin D to its active form.

-• Alcohol and Smoking: Excessive alcohol consumption can impair liver function, which is crucial for converting vitamin D to its active form.
+• Alcohol and Smoking: Excessive alcohol consumption can impair liver function, which is important for converting vitamin D to its active form.
 Smoking has also been linked to lower vitamin D levels, possibly due to its impact on liver enzymes that metabolise vitamin D.

 What foods are highest in vitamin D?